Glossary¶

 Person in charge of a group of users.

-A tagged VLAN is a VLAN which tag is transmited in network frame (see 802.1Q).
+A tagged VLAN is a VLAN which tag is transmitted in network frame (see 802.1Q).

 Action corresponding to a technical operation that can be planned.